Gustave-Claude-Etienne Courtois

-Life
+Early life and education

 Courtois was born 18 May 1852 in Pusey, Haute-Saône, France to an unwed mother who was devoted to him.
 Early in life, Courtois revealed an interest in art and entered the École municipale de dessin in Vesoul (Franche-Comté).
 His drawings were shown to Jean-Léon Gérôme, and in 1869, Gérôme encouraged Courtois to enter the École nationale supérieure des Beaux-Arts in Paris.
-Through his life, Courtois was in close friendship with fellow student Pascal Dagnan-Bouveret, together with whom he maintained a fashionable studio in Neuilly-sur-Seine from the 1880s.
+Courtois was in close friendship with fellow student Pascal Dagnan-Bouveret, with whom he maintained a fashionable studio in Neuilly-sur-Seine from the 1880s.

+Career

-He taught painting at Académie de la Grande Chaumière, Académie Colarossi, Paris, where Harriet Campbell Foss, Georges d'Espagnat, Eva Bonnier, Emma Cheves Wilkins, and Dora Hitz were students.
+Courtois taught painting at Académie de la Grande Chaumière, Académie Colarossi in Paris, where Harriet Campbell Foss, Eva Bonnier, Emma Cheves Wilkins, and Dora Hitz were students.

 Courtois exhibited at the Salon de Paris, receiving a third-place medal in 1878 and a second-place medal in 1880.
 He was awarded a gold medal at the Exposition Universelle in 1889 and exhibited at the Salon de la Société Nationale des Beaux-Arts from 1911 to 1914.
-He was made a Chevalier in the Légion d'Honneur.